An SEO strategy is a data-backed blueprint to generate pre-qualified leads to your website using organic traffic.

 Here is the website structure for Competitor 2:

 Landing page analysis

-The next step is to compile a list of websites which appear for the target keywords on the first page of Google.
+The next step is to compile a list of websites that appear for the target keywords on the first page of Google.
 This analysis helps us to understand what competitors are doing on the website to improve the relevancy of their website for the target keywords.
 We would use pieces of this analysis during the architecture development of your website.

-Here is the search result in Google:
+Here is the search result on Google:

 For our example competitor, here are some techniques they are employing to win in the SERPS: